The Reading (Manet): Analysis

-The painting depicts the artist's wife, Suzanne Manet (born Suzanne Leenhoff), seated, and their son, Leon, standing and reading a book.
-Leon was a recurrent model for Manet who portrayed him in several pictures, such as The Lunch, The Boy Carrying a Sword and The Bubbles of Soap.
+The painting depicts the artist's wife, Suzanne Manet (née Leenhoff), seated, and their son, Léon, standing and reading a book.
+Léon was a recurrent model for Manet, who portrayed him in several pictures, such as The Lunch, Boy Carrying a Sword and Boy Blowing Bubbles.

 In this work the white woman's dress dominates, and the sofa and curtains are treated with broad strokes of high brightness, in counterpoint to the dark tone of the belt and collar.
 According to Peter H. Feist, in this painting "Manet reacts more sensitive than usual, and looks especially to shades of white that are offered to his eyes".

 Diana Seave Greenwald writes that The Reading "may have been inspired by Whistler's landmark Symphony in White, No. 1: The White Girl".